minnojs/minno-quest/src/js/taskManager/readme.md

 post        | A function to invoke after the task (may return a promise). canvas      | A canvas object (as defined under [settings](#canvas)) to invoke at the beginning of the task and remove title       | A string to be used as the page title (the name displayed on the tag).
-It is reset at the end of the task.
+It is reset at the end of the task. preText		| A template to be expanded before the task postText	| A template to be expanded after the task

 #### Quest